ucsdsysnet/trufflehunter/README.md

 ```
 -n: number of dig requests per domain per PoP.
 Default: 10
 -v: verbose mode.
 Default: False.
 -r: resolvers, you can only specify a set of IPs.
-Use -h to see the all the IPs available.
+Use -h to see all the IPs available.
 Default: 1.1.1.1 9.9.9.9
 ```

 Probing with customized args: